denkspuren/consize/README.md

 1. Install the JVM on your computer.
 Visit [java.com](http://www.java.com), download the installer and execute it.
 2. Go to [clojure.org](http://clojure.org) and install Clojure.
 Follow the instructions for your operating system, see ["Getting started"](https://clojure.org/guides/getting_started).

 Check, if Clojure can be executed on your computer.
 Open a [command shell](http://en.wikipedia.org/wiki/Command_shell) (on Windows, the `powershell` is used) and try, if Clojure starts up.
 Be patient on a slow computer.
+(Please don't use Clojure 1.11, there is a bug that impacts Consize, see @16.)

     % clj
-    Clojure 1.11.2
+    Clojure 1.10.3
     user=>

 If Clojure is running on your computer, that's great.
 Proceed with the installation of Consize.
 To quit Clojure press the [Control key](http://en.wikipedia.org/wiki/Control_key) `Ctrl` (or `Strg` on a German keyboard) and `C`.
 If Clojure does not work on your computer, consult an expert or get some help on the Web.